Brankale/Nintendo-DS-Lite-colorspace/MEASUREMENTS.md

 - maximum luminance of display (W)

 In order to preserve all the possible info, both top and bottom screen must be measured if present (e.g. NDS consoles).
 In some cases the top and bottom displays are the same (e.g. NDS Lite), the only difference is the touch screen layer which tends to degrade the image quality.
 If you don't want to measure all the screens prefer the one without the touch screen which provides the best image quality.

+> [!WARNING]
+> The same console can have different LCD manufacturers which can lead to different results (e.g. NDS Lite has LCD screens coming from Hitachi and Sharp (1)(2)).
+If you have multiple units of the same console with different colors this is probably one of the causes.

 ## Measurement methodology